 - prevent recurrence

-- Anti-inflammatory diets: Inflammation disrupts absorption and elimination.
-Thus, you should see benefits when you reduce inflammation by avoididing trigger foods
+Anti-inflammatory diets: Inflammation disrupts absorption and elimination.
+Thus, you should see benefits when you reduce inflammation by avoiding trigger foods.

-- Immune boosting foods: Zinc is an important mineral involved in immune function, capable of direct antimicrobial action and crucial in healing wounds and tissues.
+Immune boosting foods: Zinc is an important mineral involved in immune function, capable of direct antimicrobial action and crucial in healing wounds and tissues.
 In controlled studies, lower zinc levels have been associated with more severe acne.
-Supplementation has been shown to not only decrease the total acne lesion count but also the lesion severity after only 8-12 weeks.
+Supplementation has been shown to not only decrease the total acne lesion count but also the lesion severity after only eight to 12 weeks.

-- Fibre: helps cleanse the bowel removing excess toxins.
-Steal cut oats and lots of leafy green vegetables are the easiest ways to increase fibre!
+Fibre: helps cleanse the bowel removing excess toxins.
+Steel cut oats and lots of leafy green vegetables are the easiest ways to increase fibre!